-The Privacy Act requires "each agency that maintains a system of records [to] maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President."
-5 U.S.C. § 552a (e)(1).
-It allows federal agencies to exempt records from certain requirements (including the relevant and necessary requirement) under certain conditions.
-5 U.S.C. § 552a (k).
-The proposed exemption must be described in a Notice of Proposed Rulemaking ("NPRM").
+The Privacy Act requires "each agency that maintains a system of records [to] maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President" 5 U.S.C. § 552a (e)(1).
+It allows federal agencies to exempt records from certain requirements (including the relevant and necessary requirement) under certain conditions, 5 U.S.C. §552a (k).
+The proposed exemption must be described in a Notice of Proposed Rulemaking (NPRM).
 In the context of the Privacy Act, the purpose of the NPRM is to give the public notice of a Privacy Act exemption claimed for a system of records and solicit public opinion on the proposed exemption.
 After addressing any public concerns raised in response to the NPRM, the agency must issue a Final Rule.
 It is possible for some, but not all, of the records maintained in the system or by the project to be exempted from the Privacy Act through the NPRM/Final Rule process.

-Section 3.1(a) Exemption Claimed from this Requirement.
+Section 3.1(a) Exemption Claimed from this Requirement

-- Image: Note that the provided and the project is not example from 5 U.S.C.
-Solve (a) (1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President." - 2. $\Box$ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).
+- 1. A The PII maintained in this system or by this project is not exempt from 5 U.S.C. § 552a(e)(1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President." - 2. $\square$ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).